mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 As for the chassis I simple reused one from an old project, but it is little more then the servos bolted back to back with the pi and a caster wheel bluetacked on.
-I plan to design and 3d print a better case at a later date.
+I plan to design and 3d print a better case at a later date once I have a better idea of all the components/sensors I want to add to it.

 {{< carousel "/images/pi-zero-w-rover-setup/rover-01.jpg"
 "/images/pi-zero-w-rover-setup/rover-02.jpg"